simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-your-privacy-on-social-media-with-the-right-settings/index.en.md

 #### Protecting Your Tweets

 One of the most effective ways to protect your tweets is by adjusting your privacy settings to "**Protect My Tweets**."
 This setting ensures that only your followers can view your tweets.
 This can be particularly useful if you want to keep your tweets private and only share them with a select group of people.
-However, it is important to note that protecting your tweets can limit your visibility on the platform, as your tweets will not be visible in public search results.
+However, note that protecting your tweets can limit your visibility on the platform, as your tweets will not be visible in public search results.

 In addition to protecting your tweets, you can also take other steps to ensure that your account is secure.
 For example, you can **enable two-factor authentication**, which requires a code in addition to your password to log in to your account.
 This can help prevent unauthorized access to your account, even if someone has your password.